For the complete documentation index, see llms.txt.

 When gambling debt becomes unmanageable, some people consider bankruptcy.
 This is a complex legal area with important nuances for gambling-related debt.

-Chapter 13 bankruptcy involves a 3-5 year repayment plan and may be a better option for people with gambling debt who have regular income.
-It allows you to keep your assets while restructuring your debt.
+Chapter 13 bankruptcy generally involves a 3-5 year repayment plan and may be an option for people with regular income.
+It can allow someone to keep certain assets while repaying creditors under a court-approved plan.

-Either type of bankruptcy will severely damage your credit score and remain on your credit report for 7 years (Chapter 13) or 10 years (Chapter 7).
-Bankruptcy should be considered only after exploring all other options and consulting with a bankruptcy attorney who understands gambling-related debt.
+Bankruptcy can severely affect credit and can remain on a credit report for years.
+The CFPB says bankruptcy information can remain on credit reports for up to 10 years, including Chapter 7.
+Bankruptcy should be considered only after exploring other options and consulting with a bankruptcy attorney who understands gambling-related debt.

 It is also worth noting that bankruptcy does not address the underlying gambling problem.
 Without treating the addiction itself, the cycle of debt accumulation can simply restart after discharge.